-Creutzfeldt-Jakob disease (CJD) is a prion disease (see Overview of Prion Diseases), which develops when a normal protein called cellular prion protein (PrP C ) changes into disease-causing prion.
-Prions usually cause tiny bubbles to form in brain cells, which gradually die.
-When enough brain cells die, symptoms develop, followed eventually by the person's death.
+Creutzfeldt-Jakob disease (CJD) is a prion disease, which develops when a normal protein called cellular prion protein (PrPC) changes into disease-causing prion.
+Prions slowly accumulate in the brain and usually cause tiny bubbles to form in brain cells, which gradually die.
+When enough brain cells malfunction or die, symptoms develop, followed by the person's death.

-Familial CJD results from a mutation in the gene for PrP , which causes normal PrP C to change shape (misfold) and become disease-causing prion.
+Familial CJD results from a mutation in the gene for PrPC, which causes normal PrPCto change shape (misfold) and become disease-causing prion.
+It accounts for 5 to 15% of cases.
 Familial CJD is often inherited and usually starts at an earlier age and lasts longer than sporadic CJD.